extraes/BW-Chaos/README.md

 ### Changelog

+- New in 2.2.1

+  - Minor fixes in the remote voter

+  - Fixes for Entanglement sync

+    - Change loading order so Chaos loads last

+    - Create InjectEffect so the module's effects persist after effect reload (who all makin custom chaos effects???)

+    - Add syncing to some effects

+  - Add 7 new effects, No Ammo, Simon Says, Peep the Horror, Wrong Mag, Mass Effect, Low Gravity, and Cage

+  - Add bag randomizer (I haven't tested it much, but it makes sense in my head)

+  - Fixed slowmo punch

+  - Centralized audio playing (mostly) & tied other audio players to mixers

+    - This should fix things like MyMemeFolder being too loud, or ignoring your audio mixer settings

+  - Add stats for myself and other mod makers

 - New in 2.2.0

   - Something something webserver.
 Just know that if you're a streamer, I might say hi :)